 This, in turn, protects the retina and lowers the risk of macular degeneration.
 Carrots are also rich in fiber and potassium.

 Although carrots’ reputation is a little bit overstated for helping you see in the dark, they indeed help your body generate vitamin A, which generally improves light absorption in the eyes.

 You can eat carrots as a snack or you can make soups, salads or side dishes.

 Broccoli contains a good amount of vitamin B2.
-Lack of vitamin B2 can make the eyes very sensitive to light, which generally cause blurred vision, inflammation and ocular fatigue.
+Lack of vitamin B2 can make the eyes very sensitive to light, which generally causes blurred vision, inflammation, and ocular fatigue.
 Vitamin B2 also plays a vital role in preventing cataracts or delaying their progress.

 For instant and maximum nutritional benefits, you must eat the tender broccoli heads raw instead of cooked.
 They go well in various types of salads and hence can be eaten as a healthy and delicious snack with some veggie dip.